Rosewood, Queensland: Geography

 Rosewood is in the Bremer Valley, 60 km south-west of the Brisbane CBD, and 19 km from Ipswich.
 Part of the town's border is marked by the Bremer River to the south, and the decommissioned Marburg branch railway line on the Little Liverpool Range to the north.

 Perrys Knob is a hill, rising 292 m above sea level.
-It takes its name from the Perry family who owned land containing the know and its western slopes.
+It takes its name from the Perry family who owned land containing the knob and its western slopes.

 The Main Line railway enters the locality from the east (Thagoona) and exits to the west (Lanefield).
 The locality had a number of railway stations (from west to east):